Buyer GuideBuyer evaluation

 1. Is the buyer the bottleneck?
 If yes, you need features 1, 2, 3, 4 (recommendations + multi-channel + AI parsing).

 2. Is receiving the bottleneck?
-If yes, you need features 5, 6, 7 (living PO, structured receiving, real-time inventory).
+If yes, you need features 5, 6, 7 (living PO, structured receiving, prompt inventory updates).

 3. Are approvals the bottleneck?
 If yes, you need feature 8 (and you're probably evaluating Procurify-class tools).